Bereichsbild

 Monographs

-Forthcoming 2023 (under contract with UCL Press): Thimm, Viola; Shopping with Allah.
+2023: Thimm, Viola; Shopping with Allah.
 Muslim Pilgrimage, Gender, and Consumption in a Globalized World.
+London: UCL Press.

 2022: Thimm, Viola: Narrating Intersectional Perspectives Across Social Scales: Voicing Valerie.
 Routledge.